Marvin is a member of the Hall of Fame. His citation appears below:

 In cross country, he was the top runner in 1965 and 1966, setting the Washington College course record and three other course marks.

 The leading scorer on the basketball court in his senior year, 1966-67, he was among the top scorers in Maryland from his play maker guard position.
+He was selected to the First Team All-Tournament at the North-South Fiesta Tournament in New Bedford, Massachusetts.
 He also received All-Middle Atlantic Conference honors.

 During a track meet, Smith would compete in as many as seven individual events–the 200, 440, 440 intermediate hurdles, long jump, triple jump, 880 and two-mile–plus the relays.
 In 82 total events, he had 47 victories and set the school record in the 880 with a time of 1:58.2.